martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 |**&#xf1f8; Delete** | Deletes the state.|

 >[!WARNING]
-Hit the **&#xf093; Update** button as often as possible when making changes.
+Click the **&#xf093; Update** button as often as possible when making changes.
 If you select another state without updating the current state first, all changes will be lost.
 This behavior is still under development and will change in future releases.

 ### &#xf02b; State Name
 All states are uniquely identified by their name.
-A state's name must be unique and must not contain any special characters, reserved words or empty spaces.
+A state's name must be unique and cannot contain any special characters, reserved words or empty spaces.
 These rules exist due to the fact that names are used inside expressions to identify the states.
 Right-clicking on the name editing text box will bring up additional text options.

 ### &#xf000; Situation
-The **&#xf000; situation** tells us what's going on at some point in time.
-It will show up in the reading area when the state is active.
+The **&#xf000; situation** tells us what is happening at a given point in time.
+It will be displayed in the reading area when the state is active.
 The situation is a [standard text input component](#text-input) that can be edited with an external text editor.
-Right-clicking on it will bring up more options.
+Right-clicking it will bring up more options.

 >[!TIP]
 The situation content may contain any HTML5 / JS / CSS code you may choose to enter.
 This code will be rendered inside the NST Reader, but not inside the Read in Editor window.